Coventry College: 2013 Ofsted inspection

 An Ofsted inspection in March 2013 deemed the college 'inadequate', criticising the quality of teaching, leadership and management, as well as low course completion rates and poor attendance.
 The three inspection categories, 'Outcomes for learners', 'Quality of teaching, learning and assessment' and 'Effectiveness of leadership and management' were all awarded the lowest rating Oftsed awards, prompting the resignation of the principal, Paul Taylor, in May 2013.
 Re-inspection in June 2014 saw the college receive an Ofsted grade 3 rating.

+2017 merger with Henley College

+In 2017, the City College merged with Henley College to form Coventry College.
+The Henley College campus closed in 2021, when the building was considered to be in a general state of disrepair and could not be improved due to insufficient funding.
+The site was subsequently used for emergency services training and served as a filming location for the BBC drama series Phoenix Rise.

+In September 2024, Coventry College opened a new multi-purpose teaching and learning space known as the Cofa Courtyard, named after Cofa’s Tree, which is believed to be the original tree marking the boundary and settlement of the City of Coventry.
+The college secured £1.5m of Post-16 Capacity Funding from the Department for Education to develop its courtyard into a covered quad area enabling it to expand its teaching and learning spaces significantly.

+The Henley College campus was demolished in August 2025 following a fire at the site on 29 April 2025 that caused extensive damage (approximately 70% of the site was destroyed) including the significant portions of the roof, which led to a collapse.

 Campus

 The complex is sited on land previously occupied by modern flats designed for residents with disabilities.

 Structure and organisation

 Governance

 City College Coventry is run by the Corporation, the governing body of the college.
 There are five committees that comprise the Corporation, with one each specialising in governance, finance and resources, quality and performance, estates, and audits respectively.

 Steve Logan was appointed in July 2013, following the resignation of the previous principal Paul Taylor.
 In December 2015, Steve Logan resigned preceding the release of the college's Ofsted report (in which the college was graded inadequate).

 Dr Elaine McMahon was principal from January 2016 until the creation of the new merged college.